Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Background and Related Work

 In \textit{vulnerability notification}, the vulnerability information is already available to the stakeholders before a notification starts.
 This means the vulnerability has already been documented and revealed to the stakeholders or the public.
 The weakness is likely documented with CVE numbers or discussed within specific communities.
-Potential malicious parties, such as criminals, may also know the existence of the vulnerabilities and can try to abuse them.
-The receiving users may or may not be aware of the existence of the vulnerability before seeing the notification message.
+Potential malicious parties, such as criminals, may also be aware of the vulnerabilities and attempt to exploit them.
+The receiving users may or may not be aware of the vulnerability's existence before seeing the notification message.
 Once they are aware of the issues, they may be able to find the vulnerability information with resources that are not limited to the finder.
 This can lead to different user response behaviours to the finder.
 The affected user may also have a different risk assessment based on the severity of the vulnerabilities.
 The aim of the notification process is to improve general security by removing vulnerable systems.

 We note that there are many overlapping challenges in vulnerability disclosure and notification, such as formulating the initial message, choosing the communication channel, and dealing with responses.
 However, due to the nature of the different stakeholders involved and especially the difference in scale, the challenges are fundamentally different.